NetworkBlockDevice/nbd/doc/proto.md

       32 bits: error (MUST be nonzero)
-      *length - 4* bytes: (optional UTF-8 encoded data suitable for direct display to a human being, not NUL terminated)
+      *length - 4* bytes: (optional UTF-8 encoded data suitable for direct display to a human being, with no embedded or terminating NUL characters)

     - `NBD_REPLY_TYPE_ERROR_OFFSET` (2)